MASTERS PROGRAM IN BPG

 1. Earned bachelor’s degree or earned graduate degree from an accredited college or university.
 Applicants with a degree in progress will be considered.

-2. GPA of 3.0 or above.
-GPA of 2.5 or above, may apply for provisional acceptance that would change to Regular (non-probationary) status, if their first term graduate coursework has a GPA of 3.0 or above (4-point scale).
+2. GPA of 3.0 or above (on a 4-point scale).
+Students with a GPA of 2.5 or above, but below 3.0, may apply for provisional acceptance.
+This will change to Regular (non-probationary) status, if their first term graduate coursework has a GPA of 3.0 or above (4-point scale).

 4. Official transcripts for undergraduate and any graduate education.

 5. Three letters of recommendation from college faculty or research supervisors

 6. Completed online application form, at https://apply.utoledo.edu, and accompanying application fee (or waiver) *

 7. TOEFL scores for applicants whose native language is not English.
 We require a score of 550 or higher for the paper-administered version, 213 or higher for the computer-administered version, and 80 or higher for the Internet-administered version.

 Information for International Students can be found here: http://www.utoledo.edu/graduate/prospectivestudents/admission/guidelines.html

 Previous research experience is considered, but not required.
 Students can begin